tminhnhat/BabyCommandAGI/README.md

     2. If the Status Code of the command execution result is 0 (success):
         Go to 5.
     3. Otherwise (failure):
-        Analyze the history of command executions with LLM and create a new task list according to the OBJECTIVE.
+        Analyze the history of executions with LLM and create a new task list according to the OBJECTIVE.
 4. for plan tasks:
-    1. plan with LLM based on the plan task, the history of command executions and the OBJECTIVE, and create a new task list.
+    1. plan with LLM based on the plan task, the history of executions and the OBJECTIVE, and create a new task list.
 5. If user feedback is generated:
-    1. plan and create a new task list in LLM based on the OBJECTIVE and  the history of command executions while being aware of feedback.
+    1. plan and create a new task list in LLM based on the OBJECTIVE and  the history of executions while being aware of feedback.

 ![Architecture](docs/Architecture.png)